TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 ## Registration

-Organizations wishing to participate in TREC 2024 should respond to this call for participation by submitting an application.
+Organizations wishing to participate in TREC 2024 should submit an application.
 Participants in previous TRECs who wish to participate in TREC 2024 must submit a new application.

 To apply, use the <a href="http://ir.nist.gov/evalbase" target="_blank">new Evalbase web app</a>.
 First you will need to create an account and profile, then you can register a participating organization from the main Evalbase page.